fokosun/funwithflags/README.md

 ## Flags Data Categories
+There are a few categories included in this repo.
+You can choose the source you need by setting the right path `line 11 src/App.vue`

 - All (List of flag objects for all countries)
 - By continents e.g Africa, Europe, Asia etc
 - By regions e.g West African countries, East African countries etc